Ceramics | Talinesart: where birds speak, patterns spiral, and colors kiss

 May 20, 2018

 Trchnakir "Men" and "Jeh" (Bird-shaped letters M and J) for Marie-Jo decorate a personalized box for jewelry or some favorite chocolates

 Trchnakir "Za" (Bird-shaped letter Z) for Zepyur or Zaven

-She calls them “unique and personalized” creations for “decorative purposes”, yet put together, they explode in splashes of design glamor akin to fireworks displays
+She calls them “unique and personalized” creations for “decorative purposes," yet put together, they explode in splashes of design glamor akin to a fireworks display.

 |Artist's name||Taline Papazian|